Kia Ceed PHEV 2022 (model) has 437 liters of cargo space.

-The 2021 Kia Ceed Sportswagon PHEV delivers a whopping 437 liters of luggage space, which increases to as much as 1,506 liters when the 40:20:40 split-fold rear seats are folded down.
+New Kia Ceed Sportswagon PHEV delivers a whopping 437 liters of luggage space, which increases to as much as 1,506 liters when the 40:20:40 split-fold rear seats are folded down.

 Furthermore, there is a space beneath the trunk floor that has been set aside for the charging cable when it is not being used.

 One more thing that sets the Ceed Sportswagon PHEV aside from others in the hybrid car segment is the ability to tow.